HongyuJerryWang/LGP-Tutorials/Programming Tutorials/Tutorial 1 - Programming Introduction and Custom CsvDatasetLoader/README.md

 }
 ```

-The best solution is selected from all the runs, its testcases recorded, and is translated into a C program.
+The best solution is selected from all the runs, its testcases recorded, and is translated into a C program:

 ```
 val bestPrograms = solution.result.evaluations.map { res: EvolutionResult<Double> -> res.best as BaseProgram<Double> }